fahmizainal17/Car_Price_Prediction_Model/README.md

     loaded_pipeline = pickle.load(file)
 ```

-## Results and Conclusions
+## **9. Results and Conclusions 🏁**
 The Random Forest Regressor demonstrated strong performance, making it an effective tool for predicting car prices.
-The comparative analysis with multiple linear regression and linear regression models provided insights into their relative performance.
+The comparative analysis with multiple linear regression and linear regression models provided valuable insights into the relative performance of different approaches.

-## Next Steps
+## **10. Next Steps ⏭️**
-- **Deployment:** Explore deployment options using platforms such as AWS or Azure
+- **Deployment:** Explore deployment options using platforms such as AWS or Azure.
-- **Model Interpretability:** Implement methods like SHAP or LIME to understand feature importance.
+- **Model Interpretability:** Implement methods like SHAP or LIME to understand feature importance and make the model more interpretable.

-## Getting Started
+## **11. Getting Started 🛠️**
 To run this project locally:
-1. Clone this repository.
+1. **Clone this repository.**
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. **Install the required dependencies** using `pip install -r requirements.txt`.
-3. Execute the provided Jupyter notebook or Python scripts.
+3. **Execute the provided Jupyter notebook or Python scripts** to run the analysis.
-4. Use the saved model for predictions or further analysis.
+4. **Use the saved model** for predictions or further analysis.

-## References
+## **12. References 📚**
 - [Scikit-learn Documentation](https://scikit-learn.org/stable/user_guide.html)
 - [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/)
 - [Matplotlib Documentation](https://matplotlib.org/stable/contents.html)
 - [SHAP Documentation](https://shap.readthedocs.io/en/latest/)
 - [LIME Documentation](https://github.com/marcotcr/lime)

+---